-Primitives D, H, V, and N have forward and backward variants.
+Primitives D, H, V, and N have forward and backward variants (an explicit list of all supported primitives appears in Table 3).
 The forward variant, labeled with subscript 'f', contains only the constraints that define the output relations in terms of the input relations.
-The backward variant ('b') contains only the constraints that define the inputs in terms of the outputs (all forward and backward variants are listed on the x-axis in Figure 2).
+The backward variant ('b') contains only the constraints that define the inputs in terms of the outputs.
+The forward and backward variants reflect distinct evolution scenarios, as we explain below in more detail.